sunghwank/spmindex/README.md

 ## Description

-A C++ implementation of a compact data structure for structural pattern matching describe in the following paper:
+A C++ implementation of a compact data structure for structural pattern matching described in the following paper:

-**Sung-Hwan Kim and Hwan-Gue Cho, "Practical Space-Efficient Index for Structural Pattern Matching," in Proc.
-IWOCA, 2022.**
+**Sung-Hwan Kim and Hwan-Gue Cho, "Practical Space-Efficient Index for Structural Pattern Matching," to appear at IWOCA 2022.**

 ## Compile and run